karamellpelle/open-forest/README.markdown

 - boost   (I have version 1.55.0)
 - GLEW    (I have version 1.10.0)
-- OpenAL  (I have openal-soft-1.16.0 (and MPG123, since demo plays an mp3 file))
+- OpenAL  (I have openal-soft-1.16.0
+- (MPG123, since demo plays an mp3 file)

 In addition, this git project depends on submodules.
 Run